nicolasfauchereau/ICU_Water_Watch/README.md

 The first step is to create a suitable [mamba](https://mamba.readthedocs.io/en/latest/) (alternative to conda) environment, this can done using the [ICU_ops environment file](https://github.com/nicolasfauchereau/ICU_Water_Watch/blob/main/ICU_ops.yaml)

-To create this environment using [mamba](https://mamba.readthedocs.io/en/latest/) (alternative to conda):
+To create this environment using [mamba](https://mamba.readthedocs.io):

 ```
-$ mamba env create -n ICU_ops # creates an empty environment
 $ mamba env update -n ICU_ops -f ICU_ops.yaml
 ```